Gladys Thayer

 Gladys Thayer (also known as Gladys Thayer Reasoner) (1886–1945) was an American painter and teacher.

 Life

 Gladys Thayer was born in 1886 in South Woodstock, Connecticut.
-She was the child of artist Abbott Handerson Thayer.
+She was the child of artists Catherine "Kate" Bloede Thayer and Abbott Handerson Thayer.
+Through her mother she was the granddaughter of Marie "Mary" Bloede (born Marie Antoinette Franziska Jungnitz, pen name Marie Westland) and niece of Gertrude Bloede (pen name Stuart Sterne).

 Thayer was a frequent model in her father's paintings, including My Children (Mary, Gerald, and Gladys Thayer) (circa 1897)---alongside her older sister Mary, and her older brother Gerald---and in the "Winged Figure" series (1904–11).